mtconnect/opc_ua_architecture/devices/03-who-will-benefit.md

-Who Will Find Benefit from this Companion Specification? \label{whowillbenefit}
+Who Will Find Benefit from this Companion Specification? {#whowillbenefit}
 ========================================================

 This companion specification is written for those who: